youngbryanyu/simple-app-config/README.md

 # env-var-config
-A lightweight module for loading configuration data from environment variables.
+A lightweight module for loading configuration data from environment variables and converting them into common data types.